lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   }

 ~~~~~
-{: #Fig-ex-field-length title='Definition of identityref for field ILength'}
+{: #Fig-ex-field-length title='Definition of identityref for field length'}

-As for field ID, field length function can be defined as a identityref as shown in {{Fig-ex-field-length}}.
+As for Field ID, the Field Length function can be defined as a identityref as shown in {{Fig-ex-field-length}}.

-Therefore the type for field length is a union between an integer giving in bits the size of the length and the identityref (cf. {{Fig-ex-field-length-union}}).
+Therefore, the type of Field Length is a union between an integer, expressing (in number of bits) the length of fixed-length fields, and the identityref (cf. {{Fig-ex-field-length-union}}).

 ~~~~~
     typedef field-length-type {
-        description "Field length either a positive integer giving the size in bits or a function defined through an identityref.";
+        description "Field length, either as a positive integer expressing the size in bits or a function defined through an identityref.";
         type union {
             type int64; /* positive length in bits */